nsipplswezey/nodal/new_docs/docs/tutorial.md

 ```
 $ nodal db:prepare
 ```
-This empties out our database and prepares for migration.6
+This empties out our database and prepares for migration.

 To run our migration we use: